MichaelBell/dvhstx-boilerplate/README.md

-# Pico C++ Boilerplate Project <!-- omit in toc -->
+# DV HSTX C++ Boilerplate Project <!-- omit in toc -->

-This project is intended as a starting point for working with the Pico SDK and Pimoroni Libraries in C++.
+This project is intended as a starting point for creating projects with the DV HSTX library, along with the Pico SDK and Pimoroni Libraries in C++.

 - [Before you start](#before-you-start)
 - [Preparing your build environment](#preparing-your-build-environment)